 We, humans, are emotional beings.
 It is encoded deep in our roots and very often we can do absolutely nothing about it – we simply don’t recognize it, and the best way to illustrate this is through the “Elephant and the rider” metaphor.

-The elephant represents our emotional thinking, our autopilot behaviour led by our emotions and other external stimuli that we are not aware of.
+The elephant represents our emotional thinking, our autopilot behavior led by our emotions and other external stimuli that we are not aware of.

 The rider is our rational thinking, set to navigate that huge elephant.

 However, the rider is small and weak in comparison to the elephant and is not always capable of regulating, where the bigger guy decides to go.
-This metaphor perfectly emphasises what a big part of our thinking and decision making is controlled by our emotions, which then again are affected by the external circumstances that we have so little power to control.
+This metaphor perfectly emphasizes what a big part of our thinking and decision-making is controlled by our emotions, which then again are affected by the external circumstances that we have so little power to control.